AshMRichter/SelfSovGEDofTheFuture/README.md

   "relations": []
 }

+Metadata about this file as a whole.

+Example:

+"meta": {
+  "label": "Vest family sketch",
+  "description": "Early experiment with the Vest / West line.", "createdBy": "ash@example.com",
+  "createdAt": "2025-12-03T10:00:00Z",
+  "sourceSystem": "Custom script from GEDCOM 1.0"
+}

+Fields are free-form for now; implementations should not rely on any specific keys.

 Everything is identified by a simple id string (e.g. "P1", "E3", "S7").
 Relations connect these IDs and can carry provenance and confidence.